Mobile wallets are becoming increasingly popular—and with good reason. Here are four things to know about this payment option.

 Dupaco will notify all of its members who used the machines during the suspected time period and re-issue their debit/ATM cards.
 Meanwhile, ATM transaction processer Shazam will notify financial institutions of non-members who used the ATM.

-Dupaco continuously inspects its branch ATMs, however fraudsters can install and remove a skimming device to any ATM within a short period of time, according to Link.
-As a result, he said its good practice to be cautious when using any ATM or self-service payment kiosk, like gas pumps.
+Dupaco continuously inspects its branch ATMs.
+But fraudsters can install and remove a skimming device within a short period of time.
+As a result, it’s good practice to be cautious when using any ATM or self-service payment kiosk, like gas pumps.

-“When one skimmer is found in a community, there’s a good chance there may be more popping up.”
+“When one skimmer is found in a community, there’s a good chance there may be more popping up,” Link said.

-“Before you insert a card into any ATM or self-service payment kiosk, look at the plastic surrounding the card reader.
-It should look permanent and professional.
+“Before you insert a card into any ATM or self-service payment kiosk, look at the plastic surrounding the card reader,” Link said.
+“It should look permanent and professional.
 All pieces should be securely affixed to the machine and not loose or flimsy.”

+“It’s always good to shield the keypad as you input your personal identification number (PIN),” Link said.
 “There should never be a camera pointed toward the keypad.
 If you see anything suspicious, whether it’s at a financial institution or a retail store, reach out to the manager.
-If they are closed, call local law enforcement officials immediately,” he added.
+If they are closed, call local law enforcement officials immediately.”